 Reporting Fraud Procedure

-Federal regulations require Touro College and University System to refer applicants who may have engaged in fraud or other criminal misconduct in connection with a financial aid application directly to the Office of the Inspector General of the US Department of Education or to state or local law enforcement agencies.
+Federal regulations require Touro University to refer applicants who may have engaged in fraud or other criminal misconduct in connection with a financial aid application directly to the Office of the Inspector General of the US Department of Education or to state or local law enforcement agencies.

 Fraud may exist if there is reason to suspect:

 - falsified documents or forged signatures on the application itself or on documents submitted for verification of information of the application;